kubereboot/kured/README.md

 If you choose to employ such an alert and have configured kured to probe for active alerts before rebooting, be sure to specify `--alert-filter-regexp=^RebootRequired$` to avoid deadlock!

+The default port, 8080, can be customized by passing in the `--metrics-port` flag.
+This is generally required only if there is a port conflict.

 ### Notifications